moonlightelite/BaiduTranslator/README.md

 Reverse engineered Baidu Fanyi client written in Python

 This is a native Python implementation of Baidu Fanyi's JS code.

 No 'bundling V8 JS engine into Python and run Baidu Fanyi's JS code' trickery here.

+Why Baidu Fanyi?
+Their Chinese-Japanese/English translation is substantially better than Google Translate.
+For English, Baidu Fanyi is worse.

 Require Python modules-
   - requests